Characterization of fractional Chern insulator quasiparticles in twisted homobilayer MoTe$_2$: FQH quasiparticles at in the LLL

 One method to estimate the radius $R_{\rm qp}$ of the spatial extent of a quasiparticle is to utilize the second moment of the radial density $\rho(r)$~\cite{Johri-PhysRevB.89.115124,PhysRevB.91.045126,PhysRevB.99.045136}, defined as

 where $r_{\max}$ is the largest distance from the torus center.
-A numerical calculation of Eq.~(\ref{rqh}) for the system size in Fig.~\ref{qh1qp} shows $R_{\rm qp}\approx 4\ell_B$.
+A numerical calculation of Eq.~(\ref{rqh}) for the system size in Fig.~\ref{qh1qp} shows $R_{\rm qp}\approx 3.9\ell_B$.
 If we replace the Coulomb interaction with the short-range first-order Haldane's pseudopotential~\cite{PhysRevLett.51.605}, we get $R_{\rm qp}\approx 2.6\ell_B$.
+We have also checked other system sizes with $N=19$, $21$, and $23$ particles, and get almost the same $R_{\rm qp}$ from radial density for both the screened Coulomb and pseudopotential interactions.
 The smaller spatial extent of the quasiparticle for the pseudopotential interaction can also be seen in the excess charge [dashed lines in Fig.~\ref{qh1qp}(b)], which almost converges to $e/3$ for the same system size.